mercadopago/devsite-docs/guides/notifications/webhooks.en.md

 `https://www.yourserver.com/notifications?source_news=webhooks`

-> And don't worry, the change doesn't affect the parameters already included in the URL.
+> The change doesn't affect the parameters already included in the URL.